Central Park Zoo Volunteer Program

 Time Commitment Requirements

-Each incoming volunteer is required to complete a 9-session training course, occurring on Sundays from January through March, followed by a 3-month probationary period.
+Each incoming volunteer is required to complete a 9-session training course, occurring on Sundays through February and March, followed by a 3-month probationary period.
 Volunteers are expected to make a minimum 1-year commitment of service to the Central Park Zoo upon successful completion of the training course.
 Weekday volunteers must commit to working one full day per week; a minimum of 150 hours of annual service.
 Weekend volunteers must commit to working one full day every other weekend; a minimum of 95 hours of annual service.
 Arrangements may be made with the Coordinator of Volunteers to work additional days, if desired.

 The Central Park Zoo is open every day of the year, including all holidays.
 The zoo looks to its volunteers for support 365 days a year.